spiceai/docs/spiceaidocs/docs/components/catalogs/databricks.md

 The `params` field is used to configure the connection to the Databricks Unity Catalog.
 The following parameters are supported:

-- `endpoint`: The Databricks workspace endpoint, e.g. `dbc-a12cd3e4-56f7.cloud.databricks.com`.
-- `token`: The Databricks API token to authenticate with the Unity Catalog API.
-Can also be specified in the `databricks` secret.
-See the [Databricks Data Connector](/components/data-connectors/databricks.md) for more information on configuring the secret.
 - `mode`: The execution mode for querying against Databricks.
 The default is `spark_connect`.
 Possible values:
   - `spark_connect`: Use Spark Connect to query against Databricks.
 Requires a Spark cluster to be available.
   - `delta_lake`: Query directly from Delta Tables.
-Requires the object store credentials to be provided, either as a secret or inline in the params.
+Requires the object store credentials to be provided.
+- `databricks_endpoint`: The Databricks workspace endpoint, e.g. `dbc-a12cd3e4-56f7.cloud.databricks.com`.
+- `databricks_token`: The Databricks API token to authenticate with the Unity Catalog API.
+Use the [secret replacement syntax](../secret-stores/index.md) to reference a secret, e.g. `${secrets:my_databricks_token}`.
 - `databricks_use_ssl`: If true, use a TLS connection to connect to the Databricks endpoint.
 Default is `true`.

 ## `dataset_params`